botpress/documentation-v12/docs/messaging-channels/broker-integrations/vonage.md

 }
 ```

-2. Restart Botpress
+2. Restart Botpress.
-3. You should see your webhook endpoint in the console on startup
+3. You should see your webhook endpoint in the console on startup.

 ### Setup a Messages Sandbox

 When wanting to test the integration with Vonage and WhatsApp, you need to enable a Sandbox where you can send test messages.

-1. In the left end side menu of [Vonage Dashboard](https://dashboard.nexmo.com/) select _Messages and Dispatch (beta)_ -> _Sandbox_
+1. In the left end side menu of [Vonage Dashboard](https://dashboard.nexmo.com/) select **Messages and Dispatch (beta)**
+1. Click **Sandbox**.
-2. Click on the channel you want to setup and follow the instructions detailed on the page.
+2. Click the channel you want to setup and follow the instructions detailed on the page.
 3. Under `Webhooks`, type the following URLs:

     *Inbound:* `<EXTERNAL_URL>/api/v1/messaging/webhooks/<YOUR_BOT_ID>/vonage/inbound`